prompt-security/ps-fuzz/README.md

 The Prompt Fuzzer dynamically tailors its tests to your application's unique configuration and domain.

-The Fuzzer also includes a Playground chat interface, giving you the chance iteratively improve your system prompt, hardening it against a wide spectrum of generative AI attacks.
+The Fuzzer also includes a Playground chat interface, giving you the chance to iteratively improve your system prompt, hardening it against a wide spectrum of generative AI attacks.

 <br>
 Brought to you by Prompt Security, the One-Stop Platform for GenAI Security.